History of Goa: Relations with neighboring powers

 The Vijayanagara Empire (1336-1646) ruled vast lands in South India when the Portuguese arrived in Goa.
 The empire's rise as a great power was said to encompass a "mission of upholding the Hindu cause against Islam."
 Vijayanagara had earlier governed Goa; its ruler Vira Narasimha Raya (r.
 1505–1509) contemplated retaking it, but soon died.
 Krishna Deva Raya (r.
 1509–1529) then succeeded as ruler, said to be the empire's best.
 The Portuguese then were aggressively establishing control of maritime trade routes and coastal ports in Cochin and Goa.
 The regional political rivalries developed so that Vijayanagara and Goa remained aligned as friendly powers.
 The Portuguese supplied Vijayanagara with Persian horses.
 A Portuguese engineer improved irrigation for lands of Krishna Deva Raya.
 Vijayanagara was ultimately defeated in 1646 by an alliance of Deccan sultanates.
-So vital was this alliance to Goa, that Goa lost much of its importance after the fall of Vijayanagara.Shastri (4th ed.
-1975), p.256: "Goa rose and fell simultaneously with the rise and fall of the third Vijayanagar dynasty."De Souza (2009), pp. 6, 13, 27, 50, 66, 77.
+So vital was this alliance to Goa, that Goa lost much of its importance after the fall of Vijayanagara.

 There began a gradual drop in Goa's prosperity.
 In 1635 Goa was ravaged by an epidemic.
 Jean de Thévenot in 1666, Baldaeus in 1672, and Fryer in 1675 described Goa in decline.